-- Calculate our ecological footprint (EF) : graph of the individual EF and average of the EF value - Diagnosis?
+• Group activity: calculate my ecological footprint (EF): graph of the individual EF and average of the EF value (expressed for no. Of 'Worlds' or 'States')

+• Diagnosis?
 How can we improve?
-Energy, food, transport: we plan small steps for a change: f.e.
-Walk to school week
+Energy, food, transport: we plan small steps of change

-- Walk of the class: 1 km on the schoolyard or near the school.
-How much CO2 do we save? - Walk to school week; measuring the distance from home (bus stop) to school.
-Learn the formula for the calculation KM (by car CO2 use)
+• Walk of the class: 1 km in the schoolyard or near the school.
+How much CO2 do we save?